EshanPrakash/ForbesGlobal2000PredictiveModel/README.md

-# A Computational Approach to Understanding the Future Economic Performance of Corporations
+# Computational Insights on Future Corporate Economic Performance

 By: Eshan Prakash